-30Mtpa staged development Project
+30Mtpa Staged Development Project

-The Project Team's ultimate objective remains to develop the flagship 30Mtpa staged development mining project.
-As a reminder, the Stage One project plans to produce 12Mtpa of premium quality 66% Fe content iron ore pellet feed product at bottom quartile operating costs for more than 30 years on a standalone basis.
+The Project Team's ultimate objective remains to develop the flagship 30Mtpa staged development project.
+Stage One is now planned to produce 12Mtpa of premium DRI quality 68.5% Fe content iron ore pellet feed at bottom quartile operating costs for more than 30 years on a standalone basis.

-The Stage Two expansion of 18Mtpa is nominally scheduled to suit the project mine development, construction timing and forecast cash flow generation, and would increase the Project's total production capacity to 30Mtpa.
-The product grade would increase to an even higher premium quality 67.5% Fe content due to the addition of 18Mtpa of 68.5% Fe content iron ore pellet feed production, at an even lower operating cost.
-The capital expenditure for the additional 18Mtpa production, including contingency, could potentially be financed from the cash flows from the Stage One phase.
+The Stage Two expansion of an additional 18Mtpa is nominally scheduled to suit the project mine development, construction timing and forecast cash flow generation, and would increase the Project's total production capacity to 30Mtpa.
+Stage Two is planned to produce an even higher premium DRI quality 69.1% Fe content iron ore pellet feed, at similarly low operating costs.
+The capital expenditure for the additional

+18Mtpa production, including contingency, is planned to be financed from the cash flows from the Stage One phase.

-The Zanaga Project Team has continually taken steps to monitor evolving improvements into its strategy for assessing the options available for the development of the Zanaga Project.
+The Zanaga Project Team has continually taken steps to add value and enhance optionality for the development of the Zanaga Project.
 The Project Team maintained its view that high quality products will continue to achieve significant price premiums in the future and has sought to lock in this additional revenue benefit into the Project's development plan.

-The Project Team will continue to engage in activity to ascertain opportunities for optimisation and improvement of the 30Mtpa staged development project and will update the market as these improvements develop.
+The Project Team continues to systematically engage in activity to ascertain opportunities for optimisation of the Project and will update the market as these improvements develop.